rse-council/researchsoftware.org/CONTRIBUTING.md

 # Welcome!

-We are happy that you are considering to contribute to the researchsoftware.org website!
+We are happy that you are considering contributing to the [researchsoftware.org](https://researchsoftware.org) website!
 Please read these guidelines carefully to learn about how to contribute.

 # How to submit contributions

 Please submit your contribution via a Pull Request (PR).
-You can learn how to create a Pull Request in the [GitHub documentation](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
+You can learn how to create a Pull Request in [GitHub's documentation](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
 Once your Pull Request is ready, please request a review.
 To do so, please simply add a comment to that effect to the Pull Request discussion.